Receding Gums

 There can be many reasons for gum recession.
 Mineral deficiency in the body, especially calcium, is among the main causes.
 Another reason is hormonal disorders.
 This is one of the biggest causes of gum recession, especially in individuals aged 60 and over.

-Women who have given birth more than once may also experience gum recession.
+Women who have given birth (after pregnancy) more than once may also experience gum recession.
 The main reason for this is due to vitamin deficiency.
 In these cases, the woman needs vitamin supplements.
 In this respect, women need to have dental examinations before and after birth.

 Irregular brushing of the teeth, wrong brushing technique, or choosing the wrong toothbrush are also important causes of gum recession.
 Apart from that, if you grind your teeth while sleeping at night, the chances of gum recession increase.

-Teeth grinding, pencil biting and similar negative habits can be a factor in the development of gingival recession.
+Teeth grinding, pencil biting, and similar negative habits can be a factor in the development of gingival recession.
 Structural disorders of the gums can also trigger a gingival recession.

 Signs and Symptoms of Receding Gums